Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 Next open up Content Editor in your XM Cloud dev environment.
 Navigate to `/sitecore/system/Settings/Services/Rendering Hosts`.
 Here we need to create a new predefined rendering host that points at your Codespaces site.

-Right-Click the `Rendering Hosts` folder and insert a new Rendering Host item:
+Right-click the `Rendering Hosts` folder and insert a new Rendering Host item:

 <img src="/images/learn/accelerate/xm-cloud/codespaces-5.png" alt="Insert Rendering Host item"/>